Members’ Zone

 Our running club is organised and run (pun entirely intended) by up to 16 voluntary committee members – we have a Chairperson, Secretary, Treasurer, Membership Secretary, Male and Female team Captains, Male and Female Welfare officers, Head Coach and many other standing Committee members.
 We meet every two months to discuss matters arising within the club and endeavour to make the club as great as it possibly can be.
 Below you can see who these people are and what they do.

-- Committee Members: Anthony Robins, Kevin Dowsett, Glenn Batt, Sharon Taylor
+• Committee Members: Anthony Robins, Kevin Dowsett, Glenn Batt, Maria Everett, Dani Dixon

 Awards